Nicholas-Nilson/Shell.Console-Lab/README.md

 -  That file's a bit big for `cat`; try viewing it again with `less`.
 You can move around in `less` using ENTER, SPACE, and your arrow keys.
 To exit less, press the letter `q`. (note that if this is the first time you've used the terminal, your .bash_history file may still be very small)
 -  The last command for you to try out is `grep`.
 You can use this to search for a pattern in a file or other body of text.
 Try using it on that first file you created like this: `grep Hello myFile.txt`.
 Notice that the result is the whole line where the text you searched for occurs.
 What happens if you use grep to search for something that isn't in the file?

+A: Nothing / I am given the next CLI line.git

 # Part 2